qlik-oss/ci-tools/action-helm-tools/README.md

 Logs are printed in the console but can be saved as artifacts.
 Use `$POD_LOGS` environment variable or `${{ env.POD_LOGS }}` to get the directory where logs are stored. `actions/upload-artifact` can be used to save artifacts, see example in Example workflows.

+## Install values files

+If action finds `manifests/chart/<chart-name>/tests/ci-values.yaml` file it will automatically use it in Github actions to deploy test chart.

+To add `ci-values.yaml`

+- Create `ci-values.yaml` file in `manifests/chart/<chart-name>/tests` and add values that enables the chart to deploy
+- Add `tests/` in `.helmignore` file

 ### Use action-version to set VERSION variable

 ```yaml